Step-by-step guide to installing shower screens

 Step 4: Install the strike-side jamb

-Step 5: Mount the glass door
+Step 5: Mount the glass screen

 Step 6: Cut and position the header rail

-On the other hand, if there’s any resistance when opening and closing the shower door, you may need to check the tightness of the screws or whether the frame’s parts are all plumb, level, and flush.
+On the other hand, if there’s any resistance when opening and closing the shower screen, you may need to check the tightness of the screws or whether the frame’s parts are all plumb, level, and flush.

-FAQs on installing a shower door
+FAQs on installing a shower screen

-Installing shower doors yourself is very doable, as long as you properly follow the instructions.
+Installing shower screens yourself is very doable, as long as you properly follow the instructions.
 That said, if you’re not confident in your DIY skills or are unsure how to execute any step, hiring a professional will save you from exerting too much energy and making costly mistakes.

 Related price guides